1992 PGA Championship

 The 1992 PGA Championship was the 74th PGA Championship, held August 13–16 at Bellerive Country Club in Town and Country, Missouri, a suburb west of St. Louis.
 Nick Price won the first of his three major championships, three strokes ahead of runners-up John Cook, Nick Faldo, Jim Gallagher Jr., and Gene Sauers.
+The previous year, after the birth of his first child, Price withdrew from the 1991 PGA Championship, which allowed John Daly to enter and win.

-This was the second major championship at Bellerive, which hosted the U.S. Open in 1965.
-The PGA Championship returned to the venue in 2018.
+This was the second major championship at Bellerive, which hosted the U.S. Open in 1965; the PGA Championship returned in 2018.

 Course layout

 Length of the course for its previous major championship: